herumi/mcl/readme.md

 # News
 - Fix memory leak of some operations on Windows
 - Remove unintended G1::isValidOrder on BN curve.
-It improves the performance of deserialization of a point of G1.
+This improves the performance of deserialization of a point of G1.

 # Version v3 includes breaking changes to lib/dll specifications.
 * The default `mcl.{a,lib}` has a maximum size of 384bit for the definition field Fp of the elliptic curve,